ujjwalguptaofficial/jsstore.docs/docs/get-started.md

 console.log(`${insertCount} rows inserted`);
 ```

-## Read data
+## Fetch data

-JsStore provides [select](/docs/select/index.md) API for reading data.
+JsStore provides [select](/docs/select/index.md) API for fetching data.
 Let's say I want to retrieve the record with Id of 5.

 ```js
 // results will be array of objects